juji-io/datalevin/README.md

 Datalevin started out as a port of [Datascript](https://github.com/tonsky/datascript) in-memory Datalog database to [LMDB](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database) for persistence.
-We then added a [cost-based query optimizer](doc/query.md) to enhance query performance.
+We then added a [cost-based query optimizer](doc/query.md), resulting in query performance [competitive](benchmarks/JOB-bench) against SQL RDBMS such as PostgreSQL.

-Datalevin can be used as a library, embedded in applications to manage state, e.g. used like SQLite; or it can run in a networked [client/server](https://github.com/juji-io/datalevin/blob/master/doc/server.md) mode (default port is 8898) with full-fledged role-based access control (RBAC) on the server, e.g. used like Postgres.
+Datalevin can be used as a library, embedded in applications to manage state, e.g. used like SQLite; or it can run in a networked [client/server](https://github.com/juji-io/datalevin/blob/master/doc/server.md) mode (default port is 8898) with full-fledged role-based access control (RBAC) on the server, e.g. used like PostgreSQL.

 Datalevin relies on the robust ACID transactional database features of LMDB.
 Designed for concurrent read intensive workloads, LMDB also [performs